Metabolism-driven division of minimal cell-like systems

 Besides the great technical advance in synthetic biology, this will be a huge accomplishment in the understanding of biological mechanisms in today’s organisms, which in living cells are often obscured by their immense molecular complexity.

 Moreover, our new fundamental insights on the main principles underlying cellular life will advance application-driven research.
-By elucidating the mechanisms of out-of-equilibrium reaction networks and cell division, we will obtain insight that may inform the future development of generic small molecules to curb bacterial proliferation.
+By elucidating the mechanisms of out-of-equilibrium reaction networks and cell division, we will obtain insights that may inform the future development of generic small molecules to curb bacterial proliferation.

 Financiële details & Tijdlijn